 Avoid processed foods

 Try to completely avoid cold cuts, french fries and other junk foods.
 These foods may taste really delicious, but, unfortunately, they irritate your colon, which keeps it from working as it should.

 Dairy products such as ice cream, cheese and milk have a protein called casein which irritates the colon and makes constipation even worse.

 Don’t take just any laxative

-Although laxatives are generally available at your local pharmacy, the best option is to make an appointment with your doctor so he or she can recommend a laxative that meets your body’s special needs, which will depend on how advanced your constipation is.
+Although laxatives are generally available at your local pharmacy, the best option is to make an appointment with your doctor so that he or she can recommend a laxative that meets your body’s special needs.
+This will depend on how advanced your constipation is.

 Eat lots of fruit